wecodemore/wpstarter/docs/options.md

 It worth noting that if a `.env` file exists in project folder WP Starter just skip the creation of `.env.example`, no matter which value the option has.

+## "`env-file`"

+The default environment file name is `.env`, using this option can be changed to something else.
+Note that you can specify here only the file name, and not the path.

 ## "`gitignore`"

 This option controls if and how WP Starter has to create a `.gitignore` file for the project.